Rafi Escudero: Early influences

 During the 1960s, he enrolled in the University of Puerto Rico where he studied humanities.
-As a student in the university, he was exposed to the works of some of Puerto Rico's greatest poets, Antonio Machado, Julia de Burgos and Juan Antonio Corretjer.
+As a student in the university, he was exposed to the works of some of Puerto Rico's greatest poets: Gustavo Pales Matos (who was his friend and mentor), Antonio Machado, Julia de Burgos and Juan Antonio Corretjer.
 The works of these poets greatly influenced Escudero and where to serve as the basis for his inspiration.

 Modern Danzas

-Escudero debuted as a musician by recording modernized versions of classical danzas.
-He recorded "Añoranzas", "Carta a Juan Morel" and "Caricias".
+Escudero debuted as a composer with the recording modernized versions of classical danzas.
+"Lo que yo quiero ser", originally recorded by Pijuan's Sextet and interpreted by Anibal Hernandez, became a national hit contributing to what has been labeled as the renaissance of the Danza.
+Danny Rivera, recognized as Puerto Rico's "national voice", recorded "Añoranzas", "Carta a Juan Morel" and "Caricias".
 The recordings were a success and Escudero received the acceptance and recognition from the public and fellow musicians alike.

 During the 1970s, Escudero composed many songs that were recorded by the following singers, Danny Rivera, Marco Antonio Muñiz, Jose Feliciano, Cheo Feliciano, Ismael Miranda and many others.
 Escudero recorded 'Sin tu Amor" (Without your Love), "Cuando el amor germina", "Repica ese guiro y canta" and "Pa' cortase las venas".
 He also participated with dozens of Latin American singers in the recording of "Somos el Projimo" (We're your neighbor) which was the Latin-American version of "We Are The World".
 Escudero, appeared in the film "Under Suspicion" starring Morgan Freeman and Gene Hackman as a Ballroom musician and performed on the song "Party Man" written by Miguel Zayas.